scipy-conference/scipy_proceedings/papers/klaus_greff/paper.rst

 This experiment is ready to be run and would return a *result* of 42.
-It already features an automatically generated commandline interface, collects relevant information about dependencies and the host system, and can do bookkeeping.
+It already features an automatically generated command line interface, collects relevant information about dependencies and the host system, and can do bookkeeping.
-The experiment can be extended in several ways to define (hyper-) parameters that can later be changed externally.
+The experiment is extendable in several ways to define (hyper-) parameters that can later be externally changed.

 The experiment can be run through its command-line interface, or directly from Python by calling ``ex.run()``.
 Both modes offer the same ways for passing options, setting parameters, and adding observers.